 Checkout this Resource!

-The third mistake involved the belief that the team was ready to champion an initiative that would impact the DNA of organization-X .
-The fourth mistake was to assume that the team had the skills to champion the initiative, even if they were interested.
+The third mistake involved the belief.
+It was thought that the team was ready to champion an initiative.
+This initiative would impact the DNA of organization-X. The fourth mistake was to assume that the team had the skills to lead the initiative.
+This was assumed even if they showed interest.

 Organizational DNA

 Although a bulk of the organization-X primary services emphasize social competencies these were focused on influencing external change.
-When it came to internal change the organization’s rigid corporate hierarchy, fear-based culture, and anti-establishment skillset created an abundance of resistance (beginning from the top).
+The organization’s rigid corporate hierarchy created resistance when it came to internal change.
+The fear-based culture also contributed.
+Additionally, the anti-establishment skillset led to an abundance of resistance, beginning from the top.

 Discussions about project management were often met with confusion and resistance.

 Organizational language to support discussions on best practices, goals, evaluation, streamlining, and roadmaps were largely absent.
 Most departments considered none of their work relevant to project management.
-After a few minutes of discussion, the consultant was able to determine 80% of the organization-X work could benefit a project management informed approach.
+After a few minutes of discussion, the consultant concluded that 80% of the organization-X work could benefit.
+A project management informed approach would be advantageous.

 Conducting a Readiness Assessment